hkuspace-pu/project-submission-group-5/README.md

+# Natural Science Survey System
-# Project Vision
+## Project Vision
-The Natural Science Survey System is developing a comprehensive and consistent approach to surveying species records.
-Surveyors can have a reliable and easy way to document what they measure.
-Surveyors can share and search the system to help researchers track individual species and assess changes associated with specific specimens
+The Natural Science Survey System is a comprehensive and consistent approach to surveying species records.
+It aims to provide a reliable and easy way for surveyors to document and share their measurements, helping researchers track individual species and assess changes associated with specific specimens.

-To provide a cross-platform mobile application that is easy and reliable to use for any surveyor, nature lover, or the general public.
-It is a trustworthy system that keeps records shared by the users.
-The records are reviewed and approved by qualified surveyors to guarantee their authenticity.
-They can be searched to help track any individual species and compared for statistical purposes.
+## Team Members (First/Second)
+- Dennis, KO LAP FUNG (Scrum Master/Technical Lead)
+- Leo, Hung Shing Hoi (Technical Lead/Product Owner)
+- Yau, Nicholas Heng Wah (Product Owner/Scrum Master)

-# Project Objectives
+## Project Objectives

-To provide a convenient and reliable way for the surveyors to keep records To provide a system that allows the common users to easily add records to enrich the database.
+- To provide a convenient and reliable way for surveyors to keep records.
+- To create a system that allows common users to easily add records to enrich the database.
-To provide a system that is easy to use and inspires people’s love for nature.
+- To develop a cross-platform mobile application that is easy and reliable to use for surveyors, nature lovers, and the general public.
+- To inspire people's love for nature and promote awareness about the importance of species conservation.

-# Prototype
+## Prototype
 ![](./docs/prototype_1.jpg)
 ![](./docs/prototype_2.jpg)

-# Diagram
+## Diagram
-## Interaction Overview Diagram
+### Interaction Overview Diagram
 ![](./docs/interaction_uml.png)

-## Use Case Diagram
+### Use Case Diagram
 ![](./docs/usecase.jpg)

+# Getting Started
+To use the Natural Science Survey System, follow these steps:

+1. Clone the repository: git clone https://github.com/your-username/project.git
+2. Install the required dependencies: npm install
+3. Set up the database and configure the connection settings.
+4. Build the project: npm run build
+5. Run the application: npm start

+# License
+This project is licensed under the MIT License.